klxuyfk/VPMDK/README.md

-# vpmdk — VASP-Protocol Machine-learning Dynamics Kit *(aka “VasP-MoDoKi”)*
+# VPMDK

-A lightweight engine that **reads/writes VASP-style inputs/outputs** and performs **molecular dynamics and structure relaxations** using **machine-learning interatomic potentials**.
-The goal is pragmatic interoperability: keep your familiar VASP workflows and artifacts, while the underlying calculations are driven by ASE-compatible ML calculators.
+**VASP-Protocol Machine-learning Dynamics Kit** *(aka “VasP-MoDoKi”)* — a lightweight engine that **reads/writes VASP-style inputs/outputs** and performs **molecular dynamics and structure relaxations** using **machine-learning interatomic potentials**.
+Keep familiar VASP workflows and artifacts while calculations are executed via ASE-compatible ML calculators.
+A simple driver script, `vpmdk.py`, is provided.

 **Supported calculators (via ASE):** **CHGNet**, **MatterSim**, **MACE**, and **MatGL** (via the M3GNet model).
 Availability depends on the corresponding Python packages being installed.

-*Not affiliated with, endorsed by, or a replacement for VASP; “VASP” is a trademark of its respective owner. vpmdk only mimics VASP I/O conventions for compatibility.*
+*Not affiliated with, endorsed by, or a replacement for VASP; “VASP” is a trademark of its respective owner.
+VPMDK only mimics VASP I/O conventions for compatibility.*

 ## Usage